davidmginn/AzureAutomation/README.md

 #### Choosing an option

-Personally, the choice comes down to what our starting point is.
+Personally, I believe the choice comes down to what our starting point is.
 If you have a library of existing existing PowerShell that you are migrating, PowerShell runbooks are probably your best choice.
 If you are starting from scratch, Workflow runbooks offer a number of powerful features that may make them a better choice.
 If you have the need to access on-premises resources, Workflow runbooks are your only choice.

-*Example - Build a Basic Workflow Runbook that writes out some text but doesn't yet access any Azure Resources*
+*Demo - Build a Basic Workflow Runbook accesses a Virtual Machine, show the process of creation, editing, testing*

 ### Authentication